TIBCOSoftware/snappydata/docs/quickstart.md

 It starts downloading the latest image files to your local machine.
 Depending on your network connection, it may take some time.
 Once you are inside the Spark Shell with the "$ scala>" prompt, you can follow the steps explained [here](#Start_quickStart)

+For more details about SnappyData docker image see [Snappy Cloud Tools](https://github.com/SnappyDataInc/snappy-cloud-tools/tree/master/docker)
 ####More Information

 For more examples of the common operations, you can refer to the [How-tos](howto.md) section.